 STEP BY STEP INSTRUCTIONS: How to make Cheesecake Brownies

 - STEP 1).
 Make the cheesecake batter.
-Beat cream cheese in a medium bowl with an electric hand mixer until smooth.
-Add sugar and vanilla and beat until very smooth glossy.
-Beat in egg until well incorporated and set aside.
+Blend cream cheese in a medium bowl with an electric hand mixer until smooth.
+Add sugar and vanilla and mix until very smooth glossy.
+Mix in egg and sour cream until well incorporated and set aside.

 - STEP 3).
-Beat eggs with sugar.
-Combine eggs, sugar and salt in a large bowl and whisk or beat with an electric hand mixer until pale and thick.
-Beat in warm melted chocolate mixture.
+Mix eggs and sugar.
+Combine eggs, sugar, vanilla and salt in a large bowl and whisk or mix with an electric hand mixer until pale and thick.
+Mix in warm melted chocolate mixture.

 - STEP 4).
 Add flour.
 Whisk together flour and cocoa powder and sprinkle it over the surface and fold it in until evenly combined.
 Reserve about ⅓ cup (80ml) of brownie batter and then spread the rest evenly into prepared pan.